liferay/liferay-docs/devGuide/en/chapters/04-liferay-faces-development.markdown

 PortletFaces Bridge provided its own `org.portletfaces.bridge.preference.Preference` class but Liferay Faces Bridge uses the JSR 329 standard `javax.portlet.faces.preference.Preference` class.
-In order to Migrate to the standard class, you will need to refactor to the new package namespace as deprecated classes have not been provided.
+In order to migrate to the standard class, you will need to refactor to the new package namespace as deprecated classes have not been provided.

     // PortletFaces Bridge package name: